mattvenn/piffin/reaction_timer/lesson-3.md

 * How to use the Pi to control a [GPIO](../glossary.html#gpio),
 * looping,
-* using the time library.
+* how to pause a Python program using the time library.

 # Resources